-We seek superior results in high alpha, difficult-to-trade strategies across the globe and manage over \$1 billion in Emerging Markets Small Cap, International Small Cap, US Microcap, Global Amplified Opportunities, and bespoke strategies requested by our clients.
+We seek superior results in high alpha, difficult-to-trade strategies across the globe.
+We manage over \$1 billion in flagship strategies (Emerging Markets Small Cap, International Small Cap, US Microcap), opportunityfocused alternatives (AV Mitra Market Neutral Long/Short and Global Amplified Opportunities), and client-driven mandates.

 PHILOSOPHY: We believe an investment approach should be agile enough to react to the complexity of the equity markets.
 It should also be transparent and intuitive in the execution and explanation of investment decisions.
-Ultimately, the more direct the path to clarity and conviction, the better the opportunity for long-term success.
+The more direct the path to clarity and conviction, the better the opportunity for long-term success.

-APPROACH: We invest in well-balanced companies with evidence of value and quality and momentum and stability.
-Our investment decisions are more productive when we use economically intuitive measures, think outside the "linear" box, and amplify what works within well-defined peer groups.
+APPROACH: In our flagship strategies, we invest in well-balanced companies with evidence of value and quality and momentum and stability.
+In our opportunity-focused alternatives, we exploit thematic insights and non-traditional investment resources.
+In all our strategies, our investment decisions are more productive when we focus on smaller companies, look beyond the numbers, and amplify what works within well-defined peer groups.